sama66/a1/README.md

 a site for classical form 'dhrupad'
 ===================

-my firdt attemt at Jekyll and GitHub
+my first attemt at Jekyll and GitHub